go-aah/docs/routing.md

 ## Highlights

-  * **URI Parameters** - Give the path segment a name and access it as action method parameters.
+  * **URI Parameters** - Give path segment a name and access it as action method parameters.
   * **Perfect for RESTful APIs** - Build sensible, hierarchical RESTful APIs.
 Router has builtin native support for [OPTIONS requests](http://zacstewart.com/2012/04/14/http-options-method.html) and `405 Method Not Allowed` replies.
   * **Only explicit matches** - a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.
   * **Stop caring about trailing slashes** - Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
-Of course it only does if the new path has a controller action.
+Of course, it does only if the new path has a controller action.
 Behavior could be disabled at domain level using `redirect_trailing_slash = false` in the [routes config](routes-config.html).
   * **Path auto-correction** - Besides detecting the missing or additional trailing slash at no extra cost, the router can also fix wrong cases and remove superfluous path elements (like `../` or `//`).
-Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users? router can help user by making a case-insensitive look-up and redirecting user to the correct URL.
+Is [CAPTAIN CAPS LOCK](http://www.urbandictionary.com/define.php?term=Captain+Caps+Lock) one of your users?
+Router can help user by making a case-insensitive look-up and by redirecting to the correct URL.
   * **Zero Garbage** - The matching and dispatching process generates zero bytes of garbage.
 In fact, the only heap allocations that are made, is by building the slice of the key-value pairs for path parameters.
-If the request path contains no parameters, not a single heap allocation is necessary.
+If the request path contains no parameters, not even a single heap allocation is necessary.

 ## Route Definitions

-aah `routes.conf` composed of four major config sections.
-Such `domains`, `domain`, `static routes` and `application routes`.
+aah `routes.conf` is composed of four major config sections, such as `domains`, `domain`, `static routes` and `application routes`.

 Learn [routes configuration](routes-config.html) attributes and its purpose.